 The group uses reasonable and supportable forward-looking information that is available without undue cost or effort as well as past due information when determining whether credit risk has increased significantly since initial recognition.
 Such information includes expected rates of growth in Gross Domestic Product, inflation forecast as indicated by the CPI-X measure, and levels of unemployment.
 Where the credit risk on that financial instrument has increased significantly since initial recognition, the group measures the loss allowance for a financial instrument at an amount equal to the lifetime ECL.
-Where the credit risk on that financial instrument as an amount equal to the group measures the loss allowance for a financial significantly since initial recognition the group measures the loss allowance for a financial instrument at an amount equal to the areas and increased significantly since initial recognition the group measures the loss allowance for a financial instrument at an amount equal to the significantly since initial recognition the group measures the loss allowance for a financial instrument at an amount equal to the expected loss over 12 months.
+Where the credit risk on that financial instrument has not increased significantly since initial recognition the group measures the loss allowance for a financial instrument at an amount equal to the expected loss over 12 months.